Byadab/Telecom_Churn_Group/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Most customers who are highvalue as per our analysis have a lower churn rate.
+- Although highvalue + Middle value customers together have a churn rate of above 60% and Targeting them is benefetial to the company
+- Better offers around roaming and outgoing standard calls will help reducing the churn in this segment
+- Among the given dataset company can target month of June for releasing new offers

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- pandas - version 1.4.4
+- numpy - version 1.21.5
+- sklearn - version 1.2.2
+- xgboost - version 2.0.2
+- statsmodels - version 0.14.0
-- library - version 1.0
+- matplotlib - version 3.7.2
-- library - version 2.0
+- seaborn - version 0.12.2
-- library - version 3.0
+- statsmodels - version 0.14.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by upgrad case study
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact